Skip to content

 Architecture & Exterior

-On the edge of Southwest London's cultural regeneration, along this tranquil southern stretch of the Thames, is this residential mooring & dutch barge at Albion Quay.
-A rare entity, moorings of this kind do not come along very often and commonly remain in the same ownership for many years.
+On the edge of south west London's cultural regeneration along this tranquil stretch of the Thames, is this secret residential mooring & dutch barge at Albion Quay.
+Moorings of this kind do not come along very often and remain in the same ownership for many years.

-Waterside living really is a wonderful lifestyle choice, and at 30m x 5m, the mooring has plenty of scope to fit a substantial vessel (the current barge moored here measures 21.5m x 4.5m) and is sold on a PLA licence until 2052, with the option to renew the licence for a substantial time period for a fee.
+Waterside living really is a beautiful lifestyle choice, and at 30m x 5m, the mooring has plenty of scope to fit a substantial vessel (current houseboat measures 21.5m x 4.5m) and is sold on a PLA licence until 2052, with the option to renew the licence for a substantial time period for a fee.

-As you enter the vessel, you enter into the wheelhouse, also doubling as a dining room.
-Currently this space is a blank canvas and could be comfortably converted into second bedroom or snug, depending on your preference.
-There is a curated, contemporary finish throughout with a beautiful reception room and open plan kitchen area as you enter the vessel.
+You enter into the wheelhouse, doubling as a dining room.
+Currently this space is a blank canvas and could be comfortably converted into a second bedroom or study depending on your usage of the boat.
+Down the steps into the wonderful reception room with a contemporary finish throughout leads into a beautiful reception room and open plan kitchen area,

-Natural light floods the room from a ceiling skylight, illuminating concrete kitchen countertops, and hidden storage units designed as additional seating, a delightful idea.
-Birch plywood and specific feature flooring in the lounge has been reclaimed by the vendors from a Victorian school gym.
+Natural light floods in from the cleverly positioned ceiling skylight illuminating the concrete kitchen countertops.
+Concealed storage units pull out from underneath, designed as additional seating.
+Birch plywood & feature flooring in the living area has been reclaimed by the vendors from a Victorian school gym.

 Typical for vessels of this type, a marvellous wood burning stove has been installed alongside individual copper radiators.
-The boat has also been insulated with foam insulation throughout, ensuring heat loss is minimal and the interior space remains cool & dry in the warmer months.
+The boat has also been insulated with foam insulation throughout, ensuring heat loss is kept to a minimum, cool in the summer, warm in the winter.
+Bulkhead lights and LED lighting (controlled wirelessly) enlighten the living area.

-Battersea Railway Bridge breaks the shoreline, providing an arresting backdrop to the urban feel of London, and ensures you are not overlooked.
+Battersea Railway Bridge breaks the backdrop, providing an arresting backdrop to the urban feel of London.

 The clientele that has owned and moored here over the years makes for a vibrant and culturally rich club to be a part of.
-As part of the privilege of ownership, you become a director and get a 10% share in Albion Quay Ltd, meaning you have the opportunity to steer all decision-making over what should, and is done in the quay.
+As part of the privilege of ownership you become a director and get a 10% share in Albion Quay Ltd, meaning you have the opportunity to steer all decision-making over what should, and is done in Albion Quay.

 History